yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 In this task, you run an Azure Resource Manager (ARM) template to create the resources required for this hands-on lab.
 The components are deployed inside a new virtual network (VNet) to facilitate communication between the VMs and SQL MI.
 The ARM template also adds inbound and outbound security rules to the network security groups associated with SQL MI and the VMs, including opening port 3389 to allow RDP connections to the JumpBox.
 In addition to creating resources, the ARM template also executes PowerShell scripts on each of the VMs to install software and configure the servers.
 The resources created by the ARM template include:

-- A virtual network with three subnets, ManagedInstance, Management, and a Gateway subnet
+- A virtual network with three subnets, ManagedInstance, Management, and a Gateway subnet.
-- A virtual network gateway, associated with the Gateway subnet
+- A virtual network gateway, associated with the Gateway subnet.
-- A route table
+- A route table.
-- Azure SQL Database Managed Instance (SQL MI), added to the ManagedInstance subnet
+- Azure SQL Database Managed Instance (SQL MI), added to the ManagedInstance subnet.
-- A JumpBox with Visual Studio 2019 Community Edition and SQL Server Management Studio (SSMS installed, added to the Management subnet)
+- A JumpBox with Visual Studio 2019 Community Edition and SQL Server Management Studio (SSMS installed, added to the Management subnet).
-- A SQL Server 2008 R2 VM with the Data Migration Assistant (DMA) installed, added to the Management subnet
+- A SQL Server 2008 R2 VM with the Data Migration Assistant (DMA) installed, added to the Management subnet.
-- Azure Database Migration Service (DMS)
+- Azure Database Migration Service (DMS).
-- Azure App Service Plan and App Service (Web App)
+- Azure App Service Plan and App Service (Web App).
-- Azure Blob Storage account
+- Azure Blob Storage account.

 >**Note**: You can review the steps to manually provision and configure the lab resources in the [Manual resource setup guide](./Manual-resource-setup.md).